 Teague has more upside than a lot of the players who were still available at this slot.
 That said, his usefulness is extremely limited, particularly in Chicago.
 If Teague wants to push the ball, Joakim Noah (who runs the fast break better than any other centre alive, particularly as a decoy) and Luol Deng (who runs a lot without being fast) will happy go with him.
 So will Rip Hamilton, if he’s able to take the court.
 But in the half court, where the Bulls need the most help, Teague will provide little.
 The Bulls sorely lacked offensive creators even before Derrick Rose went down – now that he has, they have precisely zip.
 Bar a massive infusion of scoring talent (see also – Kevin Martin trade idea), which they can’t afford due to luxury tax concerns, it will be like the Chris Duhon era all over again, and without a Ben Gordon to occasionally bail them out.
 Whoever plays point guard for Chicago is unfortunately but inevitably charged with being the answer to this problem.
 And Marquis Teague likely won’t be.

 If this pick was a pancake, it would be a good pancake, or at least a pancake with potential to flourish into a good all-around breakfast.
-But I don’t like pancakes.
+But we don’t turn to pancakes for every meal.